October 2010

 Can people be infected by Pythiosis?

-Now that you are freaked about all of this, let me assure you that research has been excellent and has evolved and thanks to Dr. L. Mendoza in Texas, there is now a vaccine but it's for animals.
-This man is a true pioneer and is by far one of the only doctors to betruely dedicated tounderstand this micro-organism and the impact it has on animals and humans.
-He is working on the vaccine for humans and may have it by now, I have not heard yet. there is a vaccine for animals now, some work, some don't.
+Now that you are freaked about all of this, let me assure you that research has been excellent and has evolved and thanks to Dr. L. Mendoza in Texas, there is now a good vaccine but it's for animals.
+This man is a true pioneer and is by far one of the only doctors to be truely dedicated to understand this micro-organism and the impact it has on animals and humans.
+He is working on the vaccine for humans and may have it by now, I have not heard yet.
+There is a vaccine for animals now, some work, some don't.
+It depends on the animal.
+Most Veternarians doen't have a clue what Pythiosis is so if you take your animal to a vet you have used for years.
+Tell him to check for Pythiosis or go to a vet that knows about it and do it quickly.

 To this day, people call and email me on the process I used to cure Raz and I always give them hope, strength and my knowledge to fight each battle against the war of Pythiosis.
 Summer months are breeding times for Pythiosis.
 It is laying and waiting for a host to walk by around mud banks and near stagnent water or a pond.
 Even a childs pool in the back yard and the mud around it can hide Pythium.
 Please treat all scratches and bug bites on children and for goodness sake, MAKE THEM WEAR SHOES.